laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README.md

 d) the script has been reorganized to group replacements in slurm and config file

-e) a debug option is added so only one  experiement is created so its easier to debug, it just prints the various things that are generated
+e) a debug option is added so only one  experiment is created so its easier to debug, it just prints the various things that are generated

 f) in the slurm files the gpu log is corrected